Mystery Twitter user 'Okasanman' has vast, and growing, following of Japan traders | The Japan Times

 The Okasanman account scavenges through a huge range of sources, at all hours, to find potentially market-moving news.
 That includes newspapers and magazines, financial data providers, disclosures to the stock exchange, and tweets on accidents or fires.
 Many appear to be automated, though manually written commentary shows a love of groan-worthy puns and occasionally crude content.

 In August, the account was among the first to tweet an exclusive report by a local magazine, not normally known for its market-moving scoops, that pharmaceuticals giant AstraZeneca PLC had made an unsuccessful takeover bid for Japanese drug company Daiichi Sankyo Co. — and that a purchase was still possible.
-Daiichi Sankyo shares surged the most in nine years.
+The surge seen in Daiichi Sankyo shares was their largest in nine years.

 “His tweets are absolutely crucial,” said Naoki Murakami, a prominent day trader with more than 38,000 followers himself.